Chapter 4: Construction Details, Section 41: Existing Concrete Pavement

 - Examine base replacement layer to verify it has a smooth surface free of voids, porous areas, and projections such as mortar ridges.

-- Where rapid strength concrete will be placed against existing concrete, ensure joint filler is placed along the existing transverse and longitudinal joint faces and extending to the full depth, in accordance with the specifications.
+- Where rapid strength concrete will be placed against existing concrete, make sure joint filler is placed along the existing transverse and longitudinal joint faces and extending to the full depth, in accordance with the specifications.
 Depending on existing transverse joint spacing in adjacent lanes, additional transverse contraction joints may require construction as specified.

 - Coordinate inspection of rapid strength concrete with plant inspection personnel.
 Ensure lines of communication are maintained between the plant and the field so contingencies can be used appropriately.
 Rapid strength concrete must conform to Section 90-3, “Rapid Strength Concrete,” of the Standard Specifications.